pguardati/stack-overflow-contrib/neuron_spike_simulation/README.md

 - Optimizer settings
 - Sensitivity of the loss respect to the variation of the parameters
 - The simulation has been treated as a black box, the equations might be incorrect

+TODO:
+- add k_noise as a parameter in the grid search